Translate

 Global Trade Share (%)

-Foreign Exchange Reserves (Trillions USD)
+Foreign Reserves (Trillions USD)

 Natural Resources (Trillions USD)